ianfhunter/TeamCrab/README.md

   * The time at GMT is also printed on each turn, it is shown as a 24 hour clock in the form "d-m-y h:mm GMT".
   * IMPORTANT NOTE: If a site's "Actual Total Effort" exceeds 125% of its "Expected Total Effort", this is because a PROBLEM has occurred at that site.
     * This is caused by the problem simulator feature - since a problem has occurred, the site's Actual Total Effort (the total effort necessary to complete this module) is increased and therefore can be outside the initial range of 75% - 125% of the estimate.
+    * Further information about the game trace can be seen below.
 3. Feature #6 - Status display
   * Once the program is launched with a selected senario, the status screen is shown.
   * Green represents sites that are progressing at a rate that is satisfactory (not under 75% of estimated progress)